On the Frobenius Number and Genus of a Collection of Semigroups Generalizing Repunit Numerical Semigroups: Introduction

+\begin{prob}{\em \cite[Section 7]{P.Srivastava}} Let $m$ be an odd positive integer and $m<2^n$.
+The Proth numerical semigroup $P_m(n)$ is generated by $\{m2^{n+i}+1\mid i\in \mathbb{N}\}$.
+Is there a formula to find the Frobenius number and other invariants of the Proth numerical semigroup $P_m(n)$ for arbitrary $m$? \end{prob}

+To compute $F(A)$ and $g(A)$ for the above Collection \texttt{GCNS}, we introduce a much simpler minimization problem $O_B^H(M)$, which simplifies as follows:

+It turns out that $O_B^H(M)$ can be solved by the greedy algorithm.
+This is based on the fact that $B=\left(1,b_2,\ldots,b_k\right)$ is an orderly sequence, a concept that we will introduce in Section \ref{section2ord}.

 The paper is organized as follows.
 In Section 2, we provide some necessary lemmas and related results.
-Then we establish Theorem \ref{a-2ad-22a3d}, which gives formulas of Frobenius number $F(A)$ and genus $g(A)$ where $A=(a,2a+d,2^2a+3d,...,2^ka+(2^k-1)d)$ and $a+d\ge k$.
-Sections 3,4 and 5 focus on applications of Theorem \ref{a-2ad-22a3d} for some special $a$ and $k$.
-They are related to Mersenne and Thabit numerical semigroups.
+Then we establish Theorem \ref{a-2ad-22a3d}, which gives formulas of the Frobenius number $F(A)$ and genus $g(A)$ when $A$ belongs to Collection \texttt{GCNS}, $ua+d+k-2\geq \sum_{i=1}^{k-1}s_i$, and $s_i\leq u+1$.
+As special cases, we obtain formulas for $F(A)$ and $g(A)$ when $\langle A\rangle$ belongs to Collection \texttt{CNS} and $a\ge k-1-\frac{d-1}{b-1}$.
+Sections 3 and 4 focus on applications of Theorem \ref{a-2ad-22a3d} for some special $a$ and $k$.
+Semigroups of this form are related to Mersenne, Thabit, and repunit numerical semigroups.
 The formulas simplify in these cases.
-Section 6 is a concluding remark.
+In Section 5, we mainly study the Proth numerical semigroup and (partially) solve the Open Problem \ref{OpenQuestProthFP}.
+In Section 6, we will mention other numerical semigroups and consider the Frobenius problem for a new class of numerical semigroups.
+Section 7 is a concluding remark.